CodeScop/Oge-Mai-Field-Guide/hunts01.md

-LAST UPDATED 1 APR 2020
+LAST UPDATED 6 MAY 2020

 If you haven't yet, check out my Hunt Intro a couple chapters ago to get a grounding in the Hunt for the Ancients.
 The "seasons" are important only in that they're released a month at a time, grouped by seasons; once released, the quests can be worked through at any pace you prefer.